MichaelLarocca/blog-michael-jude-larocca/posts/2022/10-22/LinkedIn-Austin Henline.md

 ***Tip:*** *You can use the only "let recruiters know" option if you do not wish to display the "open-to-work banner" for everyone to view.*

 ---

+### Cover photo
+Austin tells us if we are not using a cover photo on our LinkedIn profile, it is a lost opportunity.
+Not only will it gain the attention of viewers, but it will also provide them with a picture of who you are.

+If you are a public speaker, you can use a picture of yourself publicly speaking.
+If you are a web developer, you could include the icons of what you use, such as HTML, CSS, and JavaScript.

+**You can create a cover photo using free resources, such as [Figma](https://www.figma.com/), and you can use license-free pictures and images from sites, such as [Pixabay](https://pixabay.com/).**

+If designing a cover photo is not your thing, you can pay someone else to create it.
+I paid for mine using [Fiverr](https://www.fiverr.com/)

+---

+***Tip:*** *Adding contact information on your cover photo will give recruiters a way to reach you without using their limited InMail message credits.*

+---